tj2904/lfb-callout-analysis/README.md

 _More plots are in the [notebook](https://github.com/tj2904/lfb-callout-analysis/blob/main/LFB_Analysis.ipynb)_

-It  is clear that false alarms are a key demand upon the resources of LFB, which suggests that any reduction in these would yield cost and service quality benefits.
+It  is clear that false alarms are a key demand upon the resources of LFB, which suggests that any reduction in attending these would yield cost and service quality benefits.
 Models have demonstrated some ability to predict false alarms, but further work is needed to achieve the levels of accuracy that would be found acceptable.